-The D3100 remains today one of the most pleasant to hold cameras in its class.
+The Nikon D3100 remains today one of the most pleasant to hold cameras in its class.
 It is a small camera but it is very comfortable to use.
 As all starter DSLRs, the D3100 is more compact than a professional camera.
 However, the body feels solid as it is light yet robust.
 When attached to the 18-55mm kit lens, the camera as a whole feels good and not obviously plastic-y.

 The setup menu allows the user to select the information display preferred.
-As such, the information displayed provides an overview of almost all the camera settings, and gives the user direct access to any of these via the ‘i’ button on the camera’s rear.
+As such, the information displayed provides an overview of almost all the camera settings and gives the user direct access to any of these via the ‘i’ button on the camera’s rear.

 In both Graphic and Classic screens, pressing the ‘i’ allows the user to edit these parameters.
 The ‘Guide Mode’ was introduced in the D3000 and adapted for the D3100.
-It is designed to simplify the operation of the camera for the benefit of those news to DSLRs, without taking all the control away from them.
+It is designed to simplify the operation of the camera for the benefit of those new to DSLRs, without taking all the control away from them.

 The ‘Advanced’ setting only nudges the photographer towards controlling wether the aperture or the shutter speed (using the specific setting mode).
-Both of these settings are skinned with a simplified interface, which allows the user to slowly learn how to take control the diverse settings of a DSLR.
+Both of these settings are skinned with a simplified interface, which allows the user to slowly learn how to control the diverse settings of a DSLR.

 Still images in the D3100 are sharp and of great quality.
 When paired with a great lens, the D3100 provides sharp and vivid images.

-Default images out of the D3100 with the kit lens were quite good, however the standard colour setting can be a little too saturated depending on the photographer’s taste.
+Default images out of the D3100 with the kit lens were quite good, however the standard color setting can be a little too saturated depending on the photographer’s taste.
 However, when putting the camera on the ‘neutral’ setting, the images come out with a more accurate representation of what is photographed.

-Just like in all DSLRs, the D3100 uses two different autofocus methods: ‘phase detect AF’ for normal eye-level shooting and ‘contrast detect AF’ when in live view.
-The former os faster as it is what the lenses’ AF motor systems are designed for.
+Just like in all DSLRs, the D3100 uses two different autofocus methods: ‘phase detect AF’ for normal eye-level shooting and ‘contrast-detect AF’ when in live view.
+The former is faster as it is what the lenses’ AF motor systems are designed for.

 Another feature added to the D3100 is the continuous autofocus more for live view and movies that attempts to keep moving subject in focus.
 One problem with this method is that when shooting movies, the internal microphone, being positioned in the camera’s shoulder close to the lens, picks up any noise from the autofocus monitor.

-|Nikon D3100||Canon 1300D|
+|Nikon D3100||Canon Rebel T6|

-|Sensors||14.2 MP, APS-C sensor||17.9 MP, APS-C Sensor|
+|Sensors||14.2MP, APS-C sensor||17.9MP, APS-C Sensor|

-|Video capability||1080/24p Video||1080/30p Video|
+|Video capability||1080p/24p Video||1080p/30p Video|